Hey there, young fellow! Ever heard of influencer marketing?

 When hiring a social influencer, don’t make a rookie mistake hiring an experienced 50-something guy who is able to reach millions of people.
 Instead, you should find a young person who likes the same jokes and speaks the same language as your audience.

 It would be perfect to find a high-quality influencer with a huge outreach, but it’s much more important to approach the right audience.
 This is where micro-influencers step in to help you.
-These are non-celebrities who have a strong base of loyal followers in a given niche.
+These are non-celebrities that have a strong base of loyal followers in a given niche.

 The advantage of hiring a micro-influencer is that they are much more credible than famous brand ambassadors.
 According to the study, micro-influencer content is almost seven times more efficient at engaging audiences than posts coming from their more popular counterparts.
 Therefore, you should be looking for trustworthy influencers rather than celebrities.